PhilliprBurwell/configure-ad/README.md

 </p>
 <p>
-#5 Create a bunch of additional users and attempt to log into client-1 with one of the users Login to DC-1 as jane_admin Open PowerShell_ise as an administrator Create a new File and paste the contents of the script into it Run the script and observe the accounts being created.
+#5 Create a bunch of additional users and attempt to log into client-1 - Login to DC-1 as jane_admin.
+Open PowerShell_ise as an administrator then create a new file and paste the contents of the 1000 users script into it.
+Run the script and observe the accounts being created.
 When finished, open ADUC and observe the accounts in the _EMPLOYEE section.
 I chose a random user named "bale.celu" and attempted to log into Client-1 with the account.
 </p>
 <br />
 (Image #1)